• Categories

 If you like this tutorial, here are a couple others that might be up your alley.
 First, try making paper plants as lovely, lasting handmade gifts.
 You can even stash some goodies or small presents in their pots.

 If you’re loving the toothy monster vibe, check out these simple monster heating bags, filled with rice or wheat and entirely microwavable, to keep toes or fingers or tummies warm during the chilly winter months.
-If you want a monster you can wear, try making a cozy bug-eyed fleece monster hat.
+If you want a monster you can wear, try making a cozy bug-eyed fleece monster hat or some fingerless fleece monster gloves.

 For the monster-loving adults in the room, try some googly-eyed paper monster wine charms.